 Let’s focus on the key elements influencing low latency:

 - Garbage Collection.
-GC pauses can dramatically decrease our latency, but they become manageable with the right optimisation.
+GC pauses can dramatically increase our latency, but they become manageable with the right optimisation.
 We can also use non-standard, low-latency JVMs like Zing from Azul.

 - JIT.
 Compiling hot code paths to the machine code can seriously speed up our system.
 We need to take extra care to warm up our system.

 - Locking.
 Using lock-free algorithms and I/O becomes crucial and has a big impact on latency.